 You've got your place, what next?

 Once you’ve found a place through Clearing, the next challenge is sorting your university accommodation.
-While universities do their best to house all first year students in campus halls, rest assured that there are procedures for those who don't get a place.
+While universities do their best to house all first year students in university halls, there are other options if you don't get a place.

 Check out our guides on private halls, rentals and living at home to help you make a choice you'll be happy with.
 Oh, and don't forget to update your student finance when everything's sorted.